kirkpsmith/rfb-dev-kit/docs/leak_test.md

 ## Connect the motor control electronics to PC {pagestep}

-Place the [assembled test jig](fromstep){qty: 1} on a surface that can get wet in case of possible leakage.
+Place the system on a surface that can get wet in case of possible leakage.

 Making sure the motor control electronics are powered, plug the USB cable of the Arduino into the [PC]{qty: 1, cat: Tool} and connect to the Arduino using the MYSTAT software.